Binary-Ninja/go-pie/README.md

 A file named `config.json` holds the default settings.

 - `"screen_resolution"` - The starting resolution of the display.
 The display can be resized.
+- `"card_scale"` - The scaling of the card images.
+Can be adjusted per client.
 - `"default_host"` - The default host for servers and clients.
 - `"default_port"` - The default port for servers and clients.
 - `"public_server"` - A boolean that specifies whether to use `pyngrok` to open the server publicly.

+## Key Commands
+Use the UP and DOWN arrow keys while playing to scale your cards UP and DOWN.